 VHF (general purpose or AOC channels) and not HF should be used when an aircraft is within the coverage of an appropriate VHF aeronautical station.

-Note.— The specific categories of messages that may be handled on aeronautical mobile (R) service channels are prescribed in Annex 10, Volume II, Chapter 5, 5.1.8.
+Note.— The specific categories of messages that may be handled on aeronautical mobile (R) service or aeronautical mobile satellite (R) service channels are prescribed in Annex 10, Volume II, Chapter 5, 5.1.8.
 The same chapter defines the standard communications procedures for the service including the requirements for maintaining watch in Annex 10, Volume II, Chapter 5, 5.2.2.
 In accordance with RR 18.6 of the ITU Radio Regulations, licences should define the purpose of the station for aeronautical operational control (as defined in Annex 6, Part I) and should specify the general characteristics in accordance with Appendix 27 of the Radio Regulations.

 — END —